 All stormwater storage and containment areas to detect leaks and check for available capacity to prevent overflow.

-4. Dischargers shall conduct visual inspections at least once every 24-hour period during Qualifying Precipitation Events.
+III.C.4.
+Dischargers shall conduct visual inspections at least once every 24-hour period during Qualifying Precipitation Events.
 Qualifying Precipitation Events are extended for each subsequent 24-hour period forecast to have at least 0.25 inches of precipitation.
 The Qualifying Precipitation Event ends when there are two consecutive 24-hour periods of less than 0.25 inches of precipitation forecast.
 The QSP shall check the National Weather Service forecast at least once per day during the entire Qualifying Precipitation Event.

-5. Dischargers shall conduct post-Qualifying Precipitation Event visual inspections within 96 hours after each qualifying precipitation event.
+III.C.5.
+Dischargers shall conduct post-Qualifying Precipitation Event visual inspections within 96 hours after each Qualifying Precipitation Event.
 The 96-hour time frame may include the two consecutive 24-hour periods with less than 0.25 inches forecast, which mark the end of the precipitation event.
 The inspection is to:

 Identify if BMPs were adequately designed, implemented, and effective;